Wolf warrior diplomacy: Chinese embassy in the Philippines

+During the ambassadorship of Jing Quan, the Chinese embassy had been reportedly posting and making public criticisms in social media against Philippine senior officials such as Filipino senators Risa Hontiveros, Kiko Pangilinan, Philippine representatives Leila de Lima and Chel Diokno.
+Since January 2026, Guo Wei, spokesperson of the Chinese embassy in the Philippines, had been making lengthy comments tagging Philippine officials.
+In one post, the Chinese embassy rejected a statement by the Philippines' National Maritime Council, which reiterates China's "illegal claims" on the West Philippine Sea, stating that the Philippines have been "provoking trouble" over the South China Sea since 1999.
+On Facebook, the embassy had made at least 15 posts over the course of three weeks in January, mostly attacking Philippine officials over the South China Sea dispute.

+That same month, the Chinese embassy filed a diplomatic protest to the Philippine Department of Foreign Affairs against Philippine Coast Guard's WPS spokesman Jay Tarriela for his online post featuring caricatures of Chinese president Xi Jinping.
+The move was supported by China's Foreign Ministry with spokesperson Guo Jiakun stating that: "The Philippine side has long turned a blind eye to its Coast Guard 'spokesperson' making inflammatory, confrontational, misleading and baseless remarks against China on maritime issues," further adding that this is the time for the Philippines to "undo the negative impact as soon as possible."
+Ever since the diplomatic protest, Tarriela had been in heated online exchange with the Chinese embassy, which further accused him of "lying".
+In support of him, 15 Filipino senators signed a senate resolution condemning the Chinese embassy.
+Embassy spokesperson Ji Lingpeng reacted that the resolution "doesn't work", questioning whether Philippine officials actually know the Vienna Convention on Diplomatic Relations' "provisions, its spirit, and its essential principles."

 Responses

 Domestic

 China's wolf warrior diplomacy has been positively received by domestic Chinese audiences.
-According to an Australian scholar writing in 2021, "‘Wolf Warrior’ rhetoric is popular inside China among the extreme nationalist voices often found online.
-These typically young voices have long called for Chinese officials to be less ‘submissive’ in the international arena, even joking that diplomats should be given calcium tablets so they can grow some backbone."
+According to an Australian scholar writing in 2021, "'Wolf Warrior' rhetoric is popular inside China among the extreme nationalist voices often found online.
+These typically young voices have long called for Chinese officials to be less 'submissive' in the international arena, even joking that diplomats should be given calcium tablets so they can grow some backbone."
 The assertive styles of Wang Yi, Hua Chunying, Zhao Lijian, Lu Kang, Geng Shuang, and Wang Wenbin resulted in popularity among some Chinese internet users as the "Super Band of Chinese Diplomats".'

 Within China's foreign policy establishment, older personnel tend to disfavor the wolf warrior approach.
 As of at least 2024, some Western analysts assert that opposition to Wolf Warrior tactics is still a minority view within the foreign policy establishment, despite the 2023 demotion of Zhao and Xi Jinping's May 2021 speech to the 30th collective study session of the CCP Politburo.